sjasperse/bowling-testing/readme.md

 # Bowling test example
-This example is a ten-pin bowling game, that doesn't work right yet, but the test framework for using gherkin/cucumber is there :-).
+This example is a ten-pin bowling game, that doesn't work right yet, but the test framework for using mocha and stryker is there :-).
 Have fun!

 ## How do I do this?
 First, run the first time setup.